open-atmos/camp/README.md

 For more options like install individual dependencies, run: `install.sh` or run scripts from `compile/` folder.

 Load modules by running: `source compile/load.modules.camp.sh`.
 We recommend to include that command into your bashrc to avoid running the command manually each time you start a bash session.
+By default, it loads intel modules.

 You can validate installation running: `.compile/check.sh`